SATS - Statutory Assessment Tests

-Year 2 has traditionally been a SATs year, which means Year 2 children have to carry out a series of statutory tests in maths and English, the outcomes of which are reported to the government.
-This is to help ascertain how the children are progressing with their learning and how this compares to other children of their age in the UK.
-Last year Justine Greening, the Secretary of State for Education, commissioned a primary assessment consultation, following ongoing negative feedback from teachers and other educational professionals.
+KS1 SATs remain statutory until 2023.
+Year 2 children have to carry out a series of tests in maths and English, the outcomes of which are reported to the government.
+This is to help ascertain how they are progressing with their learning against National Curriculum objectives and how this compares to other children of their age in the UK.

 Here is an information video which gives more information about SATs and the SATs process:

 New assessment terminology was introduced with the new National Curriculum in 2013.
 Here is an explanation of what it means:

 WTS - means that a child is working towards the expected standard.

 WA - means that a child is working at the expected standard.